magentabusiness/magentabusiness.github.io/_includes/templates/ssl/certificates-chain.md

 ### Step 3.
 Provision Client Intermediate Public Key as Device Profile X509 provision strategy

-Go to **ThingsBoard Web UI -> Profiles -> Device profiles -> Your Device profile -> Device provisioning**.
+Go to **IoT Hub Web UI -> Profiles -> Device profiles -> Your Device profile -> Device provisioning**.
 Select **X.509 Certificates Chain** provision strategy, insert the contents of *intermediateCert.pem* file and regular expression pattern to fetch common name from *deviceCert.pem*, choose allow to create new devices or not and click save.
 Alternatively, the same can be done through the [REST API](/docs/{{docsPrefix}}reference/rest-api/).

 ### Step 4.
 Test the connection

-Execute the following command to upload temperature readings to ThingsBoard Cloud using secure channel:
+Execute the following command to upload temperature readings to IoT Hub Cloud using secure channel:

 {% if docsPrefix contains 'paas/' %}
 ```bash